AndrejOrsula/ur5_rg2_ign/README.md

 URDF and SDF descriptions of Universal Robot 5 (UR5) robot with OnRobot RG2 gripper for Ignition and MoveIt2.

 ![ur5_rg2](ur5_rg2/thumbnails/2.png)
 **Inertial properties** of all links are estimated with [estimate_inertial_properties.py](scripts/estimate_inertial_properties.py) script, while assuming total mass of 18.4 kg (UR5) + 0.78 kg (RG2) and uniform density.
-This script also redistributes a potion of hand's mass to fingers due to internal mechanical coupling.
+This script also redistributes a portion of hand's mass to fingers due to internal mechanical coupling.

 The SDF description also contains estimated **dynamic parameters** for joints.
 Note that these values are NOT based on real-life robot and should therefore be used with caution.

 > Kinematic model of gripper is simplified to include only a single actuated revolute joint per finger.
-The full model would include one actuated and two passive revolute joints, however, I could not achieve stable manipulation with that approach (contributions are welcome if you figure it out).
+The full model would include one actuated and two passive revolute joints, however, I could not achieve stable manipulation with that approach - [#1](https://github.com/AndrejOrsula/ur5_rg2_ign/issues/1) (contributions are welcome if you figure it out).

 ## Instructions